By Hannah Hughes

 León had not been a city that I had fallen in love with on the spot.
 I had hated the noise, the food, the slow walkers, sticky heat, missing pavement slabs and… fine, pretty much everything.
 It wasn’t until I settled that I began to understand the city’s vibe, the party-centric culture, the free-spirited mayhem run by laidback locals.

-León had not been a city that I had fallen in love with on the spot, but as I stood on the spot – in the hostel doorway, backpack on, leaving for the last time – I remembered that I had never much liked León until I found my honorary hostel home.
+León had not been a city that I had fallen in love with on the spot, but as I stood on the spot – in the hostel doorway, backpack on, leaving for the last time – I remembered that I had never much liked León until I found my honorary hostel home, my friends, myself.
+The hostel and its people

-The hostel and its people were what made León feel extraordinary; feel like mine.
+were what made León feel extraordinary; feel like mine.

-Three years later as I sit at my desk writing this article, I close my eyes and still hear León’s noisy streets, taste its watery whale blubber cheese, feel the delicious feeling of being a part of it.
+Three years later, as I sit at my desk writing this article, I close my eyes and still hear León’s noisy streets, taste its watery whale blubber cheese, feel the delicious feeling of being a part of it.

 It has been three years since I last visited the city I hated before I loved; the city that redefined me.